 Politics

 Politics is part and parcel in the south Asian race.
 However, in this pandemic condition, politics got very less attention in both the newspapers.
-The daily Start only focused on nation political opinions and on the contrary, Hindustan Times focused on geopolitical tension due to the statement of US President (Donald Trump) and secrete of China government on COVID-19.
+The Daily Star only focused on nation political opinions and on the contrary, Hindustan Times focused on geopolitical tension due to the statement of US President (Donald Trump) and secrecy of China’s government on COVID-19.

-Environment and wildlife
+The environment and wildlife

-Hindustan Times provided only single expert opinion, both February and March, on the environment as this pandemic gave a pose to the earth to breathe itself.
-This is a real breakthrough for the environment as its load baring capacity already overburden for nature.
+The Hindustan Times provided only single expert opinion, both February and March, on the environment as this pandemic gave a pose to the earth to breathe itself.
+This is a real breakthrough for the environment as its load-bearing capacity with nature already overburdened.

-Innovation, Technology, and media
+Innovation, technology, and the media

 Innovative technology is crucial at this present COVID-19 pandemic.
-However, from January to March, 2020 very few news were available on this topic.
-Only rapid test kit development issues.got the emphasis.
+However, from January to March, 2020, very little news was available on this topic.
+Only rapid test kit development issues received any emphasis.

 5. Discussion

 Considering all the findings and results of this study it is attempted to conduct an analytical discussion.
-This discussion is mainly oriented to the comparative analysis of the issues highlighted in newspapers on the basis of Hofstead Modeal of Cultural Differentiation in different representing countries.
-Discussion tried to explore how cultural differences influenced news medias to shape the pandemic in different countries.
-Furthermore, in discussion it was aimed to relate the priorities of the newspapers with the socio-economic and even political structures of a country, which is built in the theories of the press.
+This discussion is mainly oriented to the comparative analysis of the issues highlighted in newspapers on the basis of Hofstede’s model of cultural differentiation in different representing countries.
+Discussion tried to explore how cultural differences influenced the news media to shape responses to the pandemic in different countries.
+Furthermore, in discussion it was aimed to relate the priorities of the newspapers with the socio-economic and even political structures of a country, which are built on the theories of the press.

-5.1 Comparative Analysis of the Studied Newspapers with a Focus to the Hofstede Model of Cultural Differentiation in Different Countries
+5.1 Comparative Analysis of Studied Newspapers: Focus on Hofstede’s Model of Cultural Differentiation in Different Countries

-Scholar`s claim that despite the occurrence of a concrete event, crises are highly influenced by the communicative actions taken to define, describe, and solve them (Hearit & Courtright, 2004).
+Scholar`s claim that despite the occurrence of a concrete event, crises are highly influenced by the communicative actions taken to define, describe, and solve them (Hearit and Courtright, 2004).
 Other study also claimed about cultural and political influences in crisis communication (Huang, Wu, and Cheng, 2016).
 Therefore, this section is an attempt to depict comparative pictures of five different newspapers representing five different countries that have variations in socio-cultural and political settings.
 It shows the percentage distribution of the issues that are highlighted from January to March.
 Results denote that among these five newspapers have some similarities and also have wide dissimilarities.
-Tables starting from table 5 to table 9 show overwhelming concentration of scholars` thoughts were in March, though the first case of the outbreak reported in January in Korea and Singapore.
+Tables starting from Table 5 to Table 9 show overwhelming concentration of scholars` thoughts were in March, though the first case of the outbreak reported in January in Korea and Singapore.
 As summary findings and comparative picture Table 10 reveals that economy and political issue received more attention in March in all studied newspapers.
 However it is natural that all countries started to highlight health, preparedness and social issues from January and from the begging of the outbreak in the country.
 From January to March all newspapers gave the least priority to the issues like environment and wildlife, innovation, technology and media.

 [Table 10 approximately here]